 We heard a wide and deep range of insightful feedback from over 540 participants in 39 unique stakeholder listening sessions.
 Based on the depth & breadth of this community feedback, the Cultural Funding Review Process will be extended through February 2021.

-The Cultural Heritage Festivals Program is open to incorporated, tax exempt, 501c nonprofit organizations residing in Austin or its Extra Territorial Jurisdiction.
+The Cultural Heritage Festivals Program (CHFP) is open to incorporated, tax exempt, 501c nonprofit organizations residing in Austin or its Extra Territorial Jurisdiction.
 Individual artists and other arts organizations may apply under the umbrella of a 501c organization.
 Project activities must involve the marketing, production, presentation, and funding of a culturally specific festival open to both residents and tourists.

 The purpose of the Peer Panel Review Process is to ensure fairness in reviewing cultural funding applications, as well as a consistent quality of arts & cultural programming supported by the City of Austin.
 To accomplish this, the Cultural Arts Division utilizes consultants as panelists who demonstrate expertise in a given area.